 - Avoid high wind conditions or use windbreaks during outdoor welding

-- Ensure correct shielding gas flow rate for the welding process
+- Ensure the correct shielding gas flow rate for the welding process

 - Thoroughly clean base materials before welding to remove contaminants